-All the three neural networks improve the degraded image.
+Both neural networks improve the degraded image.
 The restoration results starting from the three random initial states are consistent.
-HNN takes more than 100 iterations to converge to a stable point, TCNN takes around 20 iterations to stabilize, and NCNN takes around 70 iterations to become stable.
-TCNN can improve the PSNR from 25 dB to 37 dB, HNN to 41 dB and NCNN to around 42 dB.
-The other measurement m1 shows consistent result with PSNR.
+HNN takes more than 100 iterations to converge to a stable point, TCNN takes around 20 iterations to stabilize.
+HNN can improve the PSNR from 25 dB to 41 dB, TCNN to 37 dB.
+The other measurement, m1, shows consistent result with PSNR.